AnonimowyBanan/AnonimowyBanan/README.md

 - 👋 Hi, I’m @AnonimowyBanan
 - 👀 I’m interested in programing but I'm still noob
-- 🌱 I’m currently learning to programing in Java
+- 🌱 I’m currently learning to programing in Java and Python
 - 📫 How to reach me halama.robert497@gmail.com
+-  I am a student of the University of Silesia